kapella-hub/monitor_report_agent/README.md

 different checks.
 Metadata is merged with provider defaults, so you can override only the fields you need (e.g., `{ "model": "gpt-4.1" }` for OpenAI or `{ "application_id": "...", "region": "..." }` for Amazon Q) while still keeping sensible fallbacks.

+When `API_TOKEN` is set, every HTTP request must include `X-API-Key: <token>` or it will be rejected with 401.
+Leave it unset to disable the guard during local development.

 3. Start the API: